drbenvincent/delay-discounting-analysis/docs/tutorial/model_comparison.md

 ![](WAICplot.png)

-Again, readers are referred to McElreath (2016) for a thorough explanation of this plot, the style of which is directly copied from that book.
+I will avoid attempting to provide a thorough description of how to interpret this WAIC comparison, I'll leave this to others who've already done a thorough job.
+Readers are referred to McElreath (2016) for an explanation of this plot, the style of which is directly copied from that book.

+In case you don't have a copy of McElreath's book, here is a video lecture he gave on model comparison to get you started.

+<iframe width="560" height="315" src="https://www.youtube.com/embed/vSjL2Zc-gEQ" frameborder="0" allow="autoplay; encrypted-media" allowfullscreen></iframe>

+Although briefly, in this example, the winning model is the hierarchical hyperboloid model as it has the lowest WAIC.
+The models are ordered from best (top) to worst (bottom).
+The black open circles +/- SE represent the WAIC for other models, but the gray triangles +/- SE represent the difference between a model and the winning model.
+So as a first pass analysis one could look to see whether these non-winning models are worse than the winning model by seeing how far away these WAIC differences are from the winning model.

 ## Reference